nolimitdrew/CodingTutorials/README.md

 # CodingTutorials
-The purpose of this repository is to include tutorial/template programs that will demonstrate how to create main files, generic coding computation, and proper coding practices all in a variety of languages including : C++, C, Python, and Java.
+The purpose of this repository is to include tutorial/template programs that will demonstrate how to these files provide a similar structure for each language, including a function to calculate the sum of two numbers, a main function that initializes variables, performs an addition operation, and prints the result.
+Each file also includes tips for beginners and good coding practices specific to the language.
+The following languages included are : C++, C, Python, and Java.